Spotify Wrapped: History

-The campaign began in December 2016, and has been promoted by Spotify in every December since that year.
+The campaign began in December 2016, and has been promoted by Spotify every December since that year.
 It was preceded in 2015 by a similar but less developed campaign called "Year in Music".
-In 2017, it was expanded to include artists and advertisers on Spotify in addition to consumers; in 2018, it was built into the Spotify application.
+In 2017, it was expanded to include artists and advertisers on Spotify in addition to consumers; in 2019, it was built into the Spotify application.

 Released in the first week of December each year, Spotify Wrapped has become popular, and is shared widely on social media each year, as are related memes.
 The viral marketing campaign has led millions of people to promote Spotify on their social media accounts without being paid by the company.
 Traditional marketing efforts such as billboards and television advertisements have also been used alongside the digital campaign.

-Spotify Wrapped has historically included the five artists a user has listened to most often, and the songs they have listened to most often.
+Spotify Wrapped has historically included the five artists a user has listened to most often and the songs they have listened to most often.
 In 2018, Spotify included information about the astrological signs of the artists a user listened to most and the oldest song a user listened to.
 In 2019, Spotify Wrapped began using a new format modeled after social media stories.
 In 2020, it included new metrics related to the podcasts a user had listened to, as well as quizzes and three personalized playlists; Premium users could earn three different digital badges related to their listening over the previous year.
 Also in 2020, Spotify created social media features to accompany the campaign including a hashtag challenge on TikTok and custom filters on Snapchat and Instagram, and recruited internet celebrities to promote the campaign.
-In 2021, Spotify Wrapped included various internet slang phrases and referenced topics from popular culture including non-fungible tokens and skin care routines, spawning jokes and memes which made fun of the language used in the marketing campaign.
+In 2021, Spotify Wrapped included various internet slang phrases and referenced topics from popular culture including non-fungible tokens and skincare routines, spawning jokes and memes which made fun of the language used in the marketing campaign.

 Social media story format

-In 2019, Spotify began modeling Spotify Wrapped after social media stories, allowing the data to easily be shared to Instagram.
-In 2020, artist Jewel Ham claimed to have developed the story format for Spotify Wrapped during a three-month internship at Spotify, and stated that she had not received credit for the idea; a Spotify spokesperson denied the claim, telling Refinery29 that "while ideas generated during Spotify’s internship program have on occasion informed campaigns and products, based on our internal review, that is not the case here with Spotify Wrapped."
+In 2019, Spotify began modeling Spotify Wrapped after social media stories, allowing the data to easily be shared on Instagram.
+In 2020, artist Jewel Ham claimed to have developed the story format for Spotify Wrapped during a three-month internship at Spotify, and stated that she had not received credit for the idea; a Spotify spokesperson denied the claim, telling Refinery29 that "while ideas generated during Spotify's internship program have on occasion informed campaigns and products, based on our internal review, that is not the case here with Spotify Wrapped."

+Release dates

+Since its inception in 2016, Spotify Wrapped has been released on the following dates: